 Great Market Hall is a place you could spend hours in.
 Food is on the first floor and souvenirs on the second.

 It’s also just a great place to people watch.
 There’s always so much going on.

 I really, really wish I had done more than glance at St. Stephen’s Basilica.
 It’s a really beautiful spot.

 Don’t be like me, actually check it out.

 Shoes on the Danube Bank

 This memorial to the murdered Jews is a short walk away along the Danube.
 It commemorates the victims of the Holocaust who died in a truly tragic way.
 They were rounded up, asked to remove their shoes and were then shot at so they fell into the river.
 60 pairs of shoes, vayring in styles to note that no one was spared, are displayed.
-Take a moment here for quiet reflection.

 The Hungarian Parliament Building looks so old world, but it was actually completed in 1904.
 I highly recommend booking a tour; it’s huge.